OrdinaryMagician/saya_m/README.md

 ### Spiritual Stimulant *[Soulsphere]*

 *"Glad I'm compatible with these, just like Ibuki is.
-Means I can jam this shit into my veins without basically blowing myself up in the process.
+Means I can just drink the stuff without basically blowing myself up in the process.
 No bullshit ultra failed heals here."*

-A single boost of 100 HP with each use.
+A boost of 100 HP with each use.
 There is no upper cap to how much you can get out of these, although going over 200 HP will make your health drop faster and faster.
+Proven to be lethal for mortals if overused *(good thing you're not mortal)*.

 ### Armor Nugget *[Armor Bonus]*